tainacan/tainacan/docs/creating-metadata-type.md

 The Vue component is the chunk that will be rendered inside the Item Edition form so the user can edit it's metadata of your custom type.

 As in any Vue component, you should provide a `template` with it's HTML content, a `script` with it's logic and optionally a `style`.
-Above are the template and script for the Selectbox metadata type:
+Bellow are the template and script for the Selectbox metadata type:

 ```html
 <template>